 Some famous people born in the year of the Dragon include Martin Luther King Jr. (1929), Stanley Kubrick (1928), and John Lennon (1940).

-Dragons are compatible with the rat, the tiger, and the snake; incompatible with the ox, the goat, and the dog.
+Dragons are compatible with the Rat, the tiger, and the Snake; incompatible with the ox, the Goat, and the Dog.

 The next Snake year will be in 2025.
 Snakes are enigmatic and intuitive.
 They prefer to act based on their judgments and are private by nature.
-A Snake is determined to accomplish its goals, no matter what.
+However, a Snake is determined to accomplish its goals, no matter what.
 Wise and intelligent, Snakes can also be materialistic and like to spend money.
 They want the best of everything.
 And they tend to lack patience.

 Some famous people born in the Snake year include John F. Kennedy (1917) and Muhammed Ali (1942).

-The last year of the Horse was in 2014.
-Someone who is born in a Horse year will be very energetic, active, and animated.
+The last year of the Horse was 2014.
+Someone born in a Horse year will be very energetic, active, and animated.
 They love to be around people, appearing in public venues such as concerts, parties, and shows.
 A Horse can sometimes be self-centered and insecure, but they also have a great sense of humor.